Keith's journey in research

 I think I have quite enjoyed so far!
 I am willing to do what I can to help out, I love sharing my opinion where I can.
 And it was not too much, it is enough to keep me busy.

-What is the value of the patient voice in the design and conduct of research?
+What is the value of the patient voice in research?

 I think it is very important to hear different voices and ideas, especially for researchers, compare to them, patients provide thoughts from a totally different perspective.
 I think that is quite helpful to their research.

 Would you recommend getting involved in research as a consumer advisor?

 Yes, of course I will.
 I think once I go back to the rehab centre, will be able to talk to more patients and tell them about SOLVE-CHD and more would be happy to join!

 I would hope the cardiac rehab centers will reopen again soon so I am looking forward to going back to in-person training soon.